willwh/hook.io/README.md

 ## hooks are nodes which can seamlessly work together across any device or network to create self-healing meshes of i/o

-## hooks are light-weight and simple nodes

-## hook.io applications are usually built by combining together several small hooks to compose new functionality in a distributed and organized way

-## legacy applications can easily be extended to work with hook.io

-## hook.io has a rich community and network of user-created [hook libraries](https://github.com/hookio/hook.io/wiki/Hook.io-Libraries) for interacting with many common types of i/o

 ## Features :

-- **Enables Rapid Development of large, decoupled, distributed, and fault tolerant systems in node.js**
+- **Build applications intelligently by combining together small hook actors**
+- **Rapidly compose new functionality in a distributed and organized way**
+- **Dead simple Inter Process Communication built on-top of node's native [EventEmitter][2] class**
+- **Supports a large amount of common i/o sources out of the box**
+- **Additional i/o support from a rich community and network of user-created [hook libraries](https://github.com/hookio/hook.io/wiki/Hook.io-Libraries)**
 - **Built-in auto-discovery systems using http, tcp, mdns, and [hnet](http://github.com/hookio/hnet)**
 - **Hooks can exist on any device that supports JavaScript (cross-browser support via [socket.io][1])**
-- **Seamlessly manages the spawning and daemonizing nodes**
+- **Seamlessly manages the spawning and daemonizing additional hooks**
-- **Dead simple Interprocess Communication API built on node's native [EventEmitter][2]**
+- **Legacy applications can easily be extended to work with hook.io**

 # Installation

      [sudo] npm install hook.io -g

 # Usage